xendit/coding-exercises/Security/01. SQL Injection/Readme.md

 1. Ensure that `node >= 8.6` is installed
 2. Run `npm install`
-3. Run `npm test`, you should expect to see all tests passing and some code coverage
+3. Run `npm test` and see that linter is passing and there are no tests
-4. Run `npm run report` to see the coverage reports
+4. Run `npm start` and make a request to `http://localhost:1234` to ensure that the server is alive
-5. Run `npm run test:watch` to have tests automatically rerun when changes are made

 ## Exercise